Join our global force of military school counselors!

-Leidos is looking for a School Military Family Life Counselor (9 months) to support Yokosuka located near Tokyo, Japan.
+Leidos is looking for a School Counselor in the Military Life Counseling Program (9 months) to support Commander Fleet Activities Yokosuka, Japan near Tokyo, Japan for the 2023-2024 School Year (starting in August of 2023).

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.